elastic/elastic-otel-java/docs/configure.md

 # Configure the Elastic distribution

-Configure the Elastic Distribution for OpenTelemetry Java (EDOT Java) to send data to Elastic.
+Configure the Elastic Distribution of OpenTelemetry Java (EDOT Java) to send data to Elastic.

 <!-- ✅ How users set configuration options -->
 ## Configuration methods